Roastog238/Roastog238/README.md

 - 💞️ I’m looking to collaborate on anything😉
 - 📫 How to reach me instagram- _roshankhanal_
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: The world's largest desert is not the Sahara,
-- but Antarctica.
-While we often associate deserts with hot,
-- sandy environments, a desert is technically defined by its low precipitation levels,
-- and Antarctica fits that criteria.
+- fun fact: The world's largest desert is not the Sahara, but Antarctica.
+While we often associate deserts with hot, sandy environments, a desert is technically defined by its low precipitation levels, and Antarctica fits that criteria.

 <!---
 Roastog238/Roastog238 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.